 Keeping your kids happy in Winston-Salem is easy.
 You can have a blast with your kiddos at the hands-on science center and nature park, Kaleideum North as well as the water themed park and family entertainment park, Adventure Landing.

-Me being the nerd I am, the thing I was excited the most was the Museum of Anthropology.
-Learn about global cultures and see ancient artifacts right in Winston-Salem.
+If you like to visit museums while you travel, Winston-Salem is probably one of the best day trips form Raleigh for you.
+Winston-Salem is home to the Museum of Anthropology.
+You can about global cultures and see ancient artifacts right in Winston-Salem.
 I would also feel like I wasn’t doing my job if I didn’t recommend the Southeastern Center for Contemporary Art.

 Get some fresh air while you’re in the city at Paul J Ciener Botanical Garden or in the beautiful gardens of a former estate, at the Reynolda Gardens.